 All of these activities and much, much more can be found in my bat unit HERE on TPT.

 My students also worked on these candy corn puzzles together.
 They are great for practicing letter names and sounds!!

-I made some new candy corn puzzles for them this week.
+I made some new candy corn puzzles for them this week as well.
 This time they will be at one of their math centers.
 I am really excited to see how they do on this!
-Click on the image to grab your FREEBIE!
+Click below to see more.